History of the Philippines: Insular Government (1901–1935)

 In 1903 the American reformers in the Philippines passed two major land acts designed to turn landless peasants into owners of their farms.
 By 1905 the law was clearly a failure.
 Reformers such as Taft believed landownership would turn unruly agrarians into loyal subjects.
-The social structure in rural Philippines was highly traditional and highly unequal.
-Drastic changes in land ownership posed a major challenge to local elites, who would not accept it, nor would their peasant clients.
-The American reformers blamed peasant resistance to landownership for the law's failure and argued that large plantations and sharecropping was the Philippines’ best path to development.
+The social structure in the rural Philippines was highly traditional and highly unequal.
+Drastic changes in landownership posed a major challenge to local elites, who would not accept it, nor would their peasant clients.
+The American reformers blamed peasant resistance to landownership for the law's failure and argued that large plantations and sharecropping was the Philippines' best path to development.

 Elite Filipina women played a major role in the reform movement, especially on health issues.
 They specialized on such urgent needs as infant care and maternal and child health, the distribution of pure milk and teaching new mothers about children's health.
 The most prominent organizations were the La Protección de la Infancia, and the National Federation of Women's Clubs.

 When Democrat Woodrow Wilson became U.S. president in 1913, new policies were launched designed to gradually lead to Philippine independence.
 In 1902 U.S. law established Filipinos citizenship in the Philippine Islands; unlike Hawaii in 1898 and Puerto Rico in 1918, they did not become citizens of the United States.
 The Jones Law of 1916 became the new basic law, promised eventual independence.
-It provide for the election of both houses of the legislature.
+It provided for the election of both houses of the legislature.